 In the box

-The X14S comes in a surprisingly small box with the transmitter cradled in a moulded plastic tray.
+The X14S comes in a remarkably small box with the transmitter nestling in a plastic tray.
 Included in the package are:

 - X14S transmitter